What is Nano-Enhanced CBD?

 What you wouldn’t be able to see (even though it’s there) is a thin layer of emulsifiers & other chemicals coating the surface of every drop of oil.
 They’re what keep the oil droplets from merging and rising to the top to separate from the water.

-Nano CBD products typically contains CBD oil, water and other ingredients that help stabilize this emulsion.
+Nano CBD products, like nano cbd oil and nano cbd water, typically contain CBD oil, water and other ingredients that help stabilize this emulsion.
 For instance, one common nano CBD ingredient – lecithin or “phospholipids” – is the same fat in egg yolks that works great to keep salad dressings from separating.

 There is one true reason you might want to try emulsified CBD oil (aka nano CBD).